 2 Headrow and Briggate

-The Headrow is a pedestrian friendly half-mile where many of the city's premier shopping, civic and cultural attractions are found.
-The Headrow leads into Westgate, Eastgate and Quarry Hill, which also host important cultural attractions, including the West Yorkshire Playhouse - the biggest production theatre outside London - and the Grade II listed Leeds City Varieties, the oldest music hall in the world.
+The Headrow is a pedestrian friendly half-mile where many of the city's premier shopping, civic, and cultural attractions are found.
+The Headrow leads into Westgate, Eastgate, and Quarry Hill, which also host important cultural attractions, including the West Yorkshire Playhouse - the biggest production theater outside London - and the Grade-II-listed Leeds City Varieties, the oldest music hall in the world.
 Another theatrical landmark is the Grand Theatre, an opera house that serves as home to Opera North.

-The finest of the Leeds' churches is St John's in New Briggate, built in 1634.
-The interior is notable for having two naves, as well as its original Renaissance rood screen, pulpit and stalls.
-Other religious sites worth visiting include St Anne's Cathedral, the Roman Catholic cathedral in Cookridge St (built 1904); the Georgian Church of Holy Trinity on the riverbank in Boar Lane (1727); and St Peter's, a medieval church rebuilt in 1841 and the oldest parish church in Leeds.
+The finest of Leeds' many lovely churches is St. John's in New Briggate.
+Built in 1634, its interior is notable for having two naves, as well as an original Renaissance rood screen, pulpit, and stalls.
+Other religious sites worth visiting in Leeds include St. Anne's Cathedral, the Roman Catholic cathedral in Cookridge Street (built 1904); the Georgian Church of Holy Trinity on the riverbank in Boar Lane (1727); and the Parish Church of Saint Peter-at-Leeds, perhaps better known as Leeds Minster, a medieval church rebuilt in 1841 and the city's oldest parish church.